Tuesday, November 28, 2023

 March on Washington Celebrates Sixty Years

-A. Phillip Randolph, who had hoped for such a moment since the 1940s, ensured the march went off without a hitch while Mahalia Jackson graced the audience with her singing ability.
-Ossie Davis, his wife Ruby Dee, and other celebrities were also on hand for the event.
-It propelled the burgeoning Civil Rights Movement to new heights as lifelong changes would come to pass.
+A. Phillip Randolph, who had hoped for such a march since the 1940s, ensured it went off without a hitch, while Mahalia Jackson graced the audience with her singing ability.
+The acting team of Ossie Davis and Ruby Dee, as well as other celebrities, were also on hand for the event.
+It propelled the burgeoning Civil Rights Movement to new heights.

 President John F. Kennedy, who would be pressured to modify his stance on Civil Rights, and members of his cabinet watched from the sidelines as African Americans departed the gathering filled with hope and optimism for the future.

-Voting took center stage as African Americans participated in the elections of 1964 and '68 in record numbers.
-Black elected officials jumped from as little as 400 before then to as many as 4,000.
-Blacks packed voter registration offices in places like Americus, Georgia, and other rural communities that were ground zero in the fight for freedom.
+Voting took center stage for African Americans in the elections between 1964 and 1968, and the number of elected Black officials increased from 400 to 4,000, as Black voters turned out in large numbers.
+Registration offices in places like Americus, Georgia, and other rural communities were ground zero in the fight for freedom.

 In the decades since that historic day in Washington, D.C., African Americans have enjoyed a standard of living their ancestors never dreamed possible in a nation smoldering with hate for its fellow man.
 Although there may be uncertainty about the future, many believe the best is yet to come.